What is the admissions process, and how difficult is it to be accepted?

 What if I apply after the admission deadline?

 The admissions committee reviews all applications that are received.
-For any applications that are received after our final October 15 deadline, admissions are made on a space-available basis.
+For any applications that are received after our final October 1 deadline, admissions are made on a space-available basis.
+Details on admissions process.

 When will I receive an admission decision?

 The Admissions Committee will inform you of the admissions decision within 2-3 weeks of your interview (candidates are invited for an interview upon receipt of your complete application).

 Is the GMAT required for admission?”

 No, we do not require the GMAT unless the student does not have an undergraduate degree.
 However, in some cases where we don’t have enough information on a student’s quantitative skills, the admissions committee may ask a candidate to take the GMAT (for example, when the student’s undergraduate GPA is lower than a B average).
 View the application checklist.

 Are there any prerequisites for admission to the program?

 We require an undergraduate degree and 10 or more years of work experience.

 Does my undergraduate degree need to be in business?